The headline rate of output prices showed positive growth of 9.3% on the year to December 2021, down from 9.4% in November 2021.

 These data provide users with valuable insight into the changes in the process of goods and services bought and sold by UK manufacturers.

-Our data are very comprehensive, covering many products at a much greater level of detail than other surveys.
+Our data is very comprehensive, covering many products at a much greater level of detail than other surveys.

 Some products are produced by only a small number of manufacturers, meaning that there may not be enough manufacturers for a detailed and robust analysis and the sector may be volatile, requiring some estimation.